EC Green Lights “EU Inc” Proposal

-Work is underway to create a new pan-European legal entity structure that will simplify company incorporation, investment and acquisitions.
-The primary goal is to streamline compliance activities for high tech startup ventures as part of a drive towards making the continent more competitive globally.
+EU Inc, a new pan-European legal entity structure, has now been formally proposed by the European Commission.
+The aim is to simplify company incorporation, investment and acquisitions across the European Union.
+Streamlining compliance activities for high tech startup ventures is part of the drive towards making the continent more competitive globally.

 In 2024 former Italian Prime Minister and European Central Bank president, Mario Draghi produced a landmark report on EU competitiveness.
 The central premise of the Draghi report was that Europe faces an “existential challenge” unless it undergoes radical economic structural transformation.
 Without reform, Europe may not be able to sustain or afford its social model, fulfill climate ambitions, or maintain strategic autonomy, he argued.
 As part of the remedy, Draghi proposed a legal framework that allows startups and innovative companies to opt into a unified set of EU-wide rules, bypassing the compliance burden involved in addressing the varying national laws across every member state.